 Naomi’s research interests include young people and discourses of social entrepreneurship and change-making, principles and practices of teaching and learning in higher education using new technologies, and quantitative and qualitative research and evaluation methodologies in youth, community arts and health and wellbeing.
 She is an Associate Editor of the UNESCO Observatory Multidisciplinary Research in the Arts e-journal.

 Professor Berman can be contacted at: nberman at aless.c.u-tokyo.ac.jp (adding @ where appropriate)

 Dr. Brooks received his BA in English from the University of Hawai‘i at Mānoa.
 In 2007, he was a Rotary Ambassadorial Scholar to Cardiff University in Wales, where he received a Master’s in Medieval British Studies.
-After several years teaching in Hawai'i, Britton returned to academia for a second Master’s degree, and a DPhil (PhD) in Medieval English Literature at the University of Oxford in England.
-Prof. Brooks returned home to Oahu to take up a position in the English Department at UH Mānoa, during which time he founded Converging Epistemologies, which seeks to bring together scholars from different fields and epistemological perspectives to engage with issues at the forefront of our contemporary dialogue.
+After several years teaching in Hawai'i, Dr. Brooks returned to academia for a second Master’s degree, and a DPhil (PhD) in Medieval English Literature at the University of Oxford in England.
+Dr. Brooks returned home to Oahu to take up a position in the English Department at UH Mānoa, during which time he founded Converging Epistemologies, an organization which seeks to bring together scholars from different fields and epistemological perspectives to engage with issues at the forefront of our contemporary dialogue.
 He is now a Project Assistant Professor at the University of Tokyo.
 His research interests centre on medieval literary ecology, and wider questions concerning the relationship between humanity and the non-human world, as can be seen in his 2019 monograph, Restoring Creation: The Natural World in the Anglo-Saxon Saints' Lives of Cuthbert and Guthlac.
+His current project, funded by a 3-year JSPS grant, explores the use sounds and soundscapes in early medieval literature.
+For further information please see the following website: https://britton-brooks.squarespace.com

 Professor Brooks can be contacted at: bbrooks at aless.c.u-tokyo.ac.jp (adding @ where appropriate)

 Anna Bordilovskaya obtained her Ph.D. in Linguistics from Kobe University.
 She holds a Masters degree, also in Linguistics, from Kobe University, and a Specialist Diploma in Linguistics and Language Education from the Far-Eastern State University of Humanities in Khabarovsk, Russia.
 Anna joined the ALESS Program in April 2019.

 Professor Bordilovskaya can be contacted at: abordilovskaya at aless.c.u-tokyo.ac.jp (adding @ where appropriate)